 To give you a very simple example, if you’ve designed an element to have a blue shade but it has a green shade.
 The user wouldn’t know that it’s a bug because they’d think that’s how it’s supposed to be.
 But your partial knowledge of the product would help you identify such bugs.

 Now that you understand what testing’s all about, it’s time you know how to go about the software testing process.

 Software Testing Process

 Like any other process, software testing can also be divided into different phases.
+This sequence of phases is often known as the software testing life cycle.
 Let’s look at them in brief.